ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 ### The Data Warehouse - Connecting to Snowflake

-- [ ] Login to Snowflake using [Okta](https://gitlab.okta.com/app/UserHome) Login with the credentials that your manager created following the instructions at https://about.gitlab.com/handbook/business-ops/data-team/platform/#warehouse-access.
-Please note that currently Snowflake is accessed through Okta, however you still need to raise access request to get credentials, as you will need to restart your password and update dbt profile with Snowflake credentials.
-Access request should be raised the same way as it was for Google Cloud Platform credentials.
+- [ ] Login to Snowflake using [Okta](https://gitlab.okta.com/app/UserHome)
 - [ ] Familiarize yourself with the [Snowflake Web UI](https://docs.snowflake.com/en/user-guide/snowflake-manager.html#worksheet-page)for querying the data warehouse.
-- [ ] Change your password and update your role, warehouse, and database to the same info you're instructed to put in your dbt profile (Ask your manager if this is confusing or check out [roles.yml](https://gitlab.com/gitlab-data/analytics/blob/master/load/snowflake/roles.yml) to see which roles, warehouses, and databases you've been assigned).
+- [ ] Update your role, warehouse, and database to the same info you're instructed to put in your dbt profile (Ask your manager if this is confusing or check out [roles.yml](https://gitlab.com/gitlab-data/analytics/blob/master/load/snowflake/roles.yml) to see which roles, warehouses, and databases you've been assigned).
 The schema does not matter because your query will reference the schema.
   - [ ] Run `alter user "your_user" set default_role = "your_role";` to set the UI default Role to your appropriate role instead of `PUBLIC`.
 (E.g. `alter user "KDIETZ" set default_role = "KDIETZ";`)
-- [ ] You can test your Snowflake connection in the UI by first running selecting which warehouse to use (e.g. `use warehouse ANALYST_XS;`), clicking the "play" button, and then querying a database you have access to (e.g. `select * from "PROD"."COMMON"."DIM_CRM_PERSON" limit 10;`)
+- [ ] Test your Snowflake connection in the UI by first running selecting which warehouse to use (e.g. `use warehouse ANALYST_XS;`), clicking the "play" button, and then querying a database you have access to (e.g. `select * from "PROD"."COMMON"."DIM_CRM_PERSON" limit 10;`)

 We STRONGLY recommend using the UI, but if you must download a SQL development tool, you will need one that is compatible with Snowflake, such as [SQLWorkbench/J](http://sql-workbench.net) or [DataGrip](https://www.jetbrains.com/datagrip/).
 If you're interested in DataGrip, follow the [instructions to get a JetBrains license in the handbook](https://about.gitlab.com/handbook/tools-and-tips/#jetbrains).
 If using DataGrip, you may need to download the [Driver](https://docs.snowflake.net/manuals/user-guide/jdbc-download.html#downloading-the-driver).
 This template may be useful as you're configuring the DataGrip connection to Snowflake `jdbc:snowflake://{account:param}.snowflakecomputing.com/?{password}[&db={Database:param}][&warehouse={Warehouse:param}][&role={Role:param}]` We recommend not setting your schema so you can select from the many options.
 ### Snowflake SQL